 Make Time To Socialize

 The work of a writer is somewhat lonely.
 It is important to reach out via networking, both for marketing your work and for making friends to enrich your life.
 I belong two groups.
-The first is Nanowrimo and the other is The Greater Los Angeles Writer’s Society.
+The first is Nanowrimo and the other is Independent Writers of Southern California.

 Nanowrimo is filled with wannabe writers, but there are many accomplished writers that have come up through the system that still participate in the event or now offer to mentor young writers.
 Through Nanowrimo I’ve learned many basic writing tips, about new software and tools for writing, and gained encouragement to continue forward with my writing goals.
 While most of the activities with Nanowrimo is in November, there are enough events scattered through the year to keep you active.

-The Greater Los Angeles Writer’s Society or GLAWS is a group of professional writers, most of whom are published, and it is a place to meet writers or to attend lectures and workshops.
-Our members come from all over the state of California and beyond.
-GLAWS also offers writing critique groups to help you improve your writing.
+The Independent Writers of Southern California or IWOSC is a large society of professional writers, most of whom are published, and it is a place to meet writers or to attend panels, lectures or workshops.
+Members come from all over the state of California and the general meeting often has 150 to 200 people in attendance.
+IWOSC also offers a reading series for members.

 I find that the information I gain from each group is different.
 The professionals are more old-school both in how they market their books and in the tools that they use.
 The Wrimos are more contemporary with their methods and writing tools, more focused on the joy of writing than on making a living with their words.
 Between the two I find that there is a delightful balance of information.